dustinpfister/blog_posts/_posts/js-function-one-to-one.md

 ## 4 - Conclusion

-So writing a one to one function is the first step in making an experience point system.
+So writing a one to one function is the first step in making an experience point system, but there is a bot more to it than just having a one to one function.
+Generally I would want a function where that will take an argument that represents level that will return a xp point value to get to that level.